University Support Staff Peer Review Committee Hearing Process

 - The hearing will be conducted informally and the Panel will have complete discretion in deciding any procedural questions that arise during the hearing.
 The Panel will accept any evidence, information, or testimony which is pertinent to the appeal and will help the Panel understand and evaluate the issue before it.
 The chairperson will determine the relevance and materiality of the evidence offered, and the legal rules of evidence will not apply.

-- Human Resources will facilitate the hearing by providing procedural instructions and guidance to allow the Panel to concentrate on the information presented by the parties.
+- Human Capital Services will facilitate the hearing by providing procedural instructions and guidance to allow the Panel to concentrate on the information presented by the parties.
 The facilitator exerts no influence on the Panel's decision regarding the hearing.

 - Each party may make a first ("opening") statement, the purpose of which is to give the Panel a brief overview of the party's case to be presented.
 The employee will be given the first opportunity to make a brief statement, and each party will have up to 15 minutes to speak.